-1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
+1.2.1 I OOIS Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
 A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
 A standard automotive feeler gauge.
-A razor knife to cut the nylon tubing. ☐ An adjuster-nut wrench.
+Automotive brake tubing cutters to cut the copper tubing.
+A razor knife to cut the nylon tubing.
+A differential housing spreader, to facilitate removal of the carrier. (e.g. ARB Differential Spreader #0770003) An adjuster-nut wrench.
 (See your vehicle service manual) A torque wrench.
 (See vehicle service manual for required torque range.)
-A lubricant drain reservoir. ☐ A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
+A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming. ☐ An 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
 An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
 A bearing press or arbor press.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant for sealing the third member to the axle housing. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+Shim driver (e.g., ARB Shim Driver #0770004).
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover.
+A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.

-2.1 Vehicle Support Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
-Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean any loose dirt from around the differential third member flange area, the filler plug area, and the drain plug to avoid contaminating the differential cavity with abrasive particles.
-Position a fluid drain reservoir under the differential.
-Remove the drain plug and completely drain all differential oil from the housing.
+2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean around the differential cover plate seal to prevent dirt from entering the differential.
+Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by gently prying the cover away at the bottom until oil runs out.
+HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
+Once drained, remove the differential cover plate.

-COLLISION DAMAGE OR HEAVY OFF-ROAD USE OF YOUR VEHICLE IN THE PAST MAY HAVE RESULTED IN SOME DEGREE OF BENDING IN THE AXLE HOUSING.
-ANY MISALIGNMENT OF THE AXLE TUBES MAY RESULT IN EXCESSIVE WEAR AND/OR FAILURE OF YOUR DIFFERENTIAL AND AXLE SHAFTS.
-ARB STRONGLY RECOMMENDS THAT YOU HAVE YOUR AXLE ASSEMBLY INSPECTED FOR CONCENTRICITY AND STRAIGHTNESS BEFORE INSTALLING YOUR AIR LOCKER.
+2.3 Removing the Axles

+Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
+Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
+ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker.

+Remove the wheels, and both axle shafts according to your vehicle manufacture's service manual.

+NOTE:

-2.3 Removing the Third Member □ Disconnect the drive shaft from the pinion flange. □ Remove both of the rear wheels and brake drums/rotors according to your vehicle manufacturer's service manual. □ Slide the axle shafts outward until they are completely disengaged from the splines of the differential side gears.
-NOTE: The oil seals are delicate and can be easily damaged.
-Support the weight of the axle shafts when drawing them out of their sockets in the housing. ☐ Remove the third member flange bolts. ☐ Completely remove the third member from the axle housing. ☐ Support the third member firmly in a vice or on a work bench.
-2.4 Marking the Bearing Caps ☐ Using a pointed center punch, gently mark the bearing caps in a way that will enable you to know which cap is 'LEFT' and which cap is 'RIGHT', which way is 'UP' and which way is 'DOWN'.
+The axle oil seals are delicate and can be easily damaged.
+Support the weight of the axle shaft when drawing them out of their sockets in the housing.

+2.4 Marking the Bearing Caps

+Using a pointed center punch, gently mark the bearing caps in a way that will enable you to know which cap is 'LEFT' and which cap is 'RIGHT', which way is 'UP' and which way is 'DOWN'.
 (Fig.1.)